wangbaoding0816/Woven_CFRP_Wavefield_Separation/README.md

 # CFRP Wavefield Separation

-This repository contains the PyTorch implementation and datasets for the paper: "Decoupling propagation and weave-induced modulation in laser-ultrasonic wavefields enables robust anisotropy characterization of woven CFRP".
+This repository contains the PyTorch implementation and datasets for the paper: "Decoupling propagation and texture-induced artifacts to improve time-of-flight reliability in scanning laser-ultrasonic measurements of woven CFRP".

 ## 📂 Repository Structure